Our top tips for breaking writer’s block

 4. React to events and news

-There’s always financial news you can use as inspiration for a blog, podcast or video.
+There’s always financial news you can use as inspiration for blogs for financial advisers, podcast or video.

 Take this week, the rate of inflation rose.
 There’s an article in that: How will it affect your clients?
 Who will be hit the hardest?
 What action should savers take?
 Etc etc.